dmh2000/node-oscope/README.md

 x axis.

 For the horizontal scale, which shows the x axis spacing of individual sample points.
-We use samples per second, seconds per division and x axis size. is the formual for that translation:
+We use samples per second, seconds per division and x axis size. is the formula for that translation:

 seconds per xaxis = seconds per division * 10 divisions